 Richard Cottrell co-founded Cottrell and Vermeulen Architecture with Brian Vermeulen in 1992.
-The practice has focussed upon work in the education and community sectors and is one of only six architectural practices selected to work on the DfES Schools for the Future project.
-It has received multiple awards since it was established and most recently received the BD Education Architect of the Year 2016 and the prestigious BD Architect of the Year Gold Award 2016.
+The practice has focused upon work in the education and community sectors and is one of only six architectural practices selected to work on the DfES Schools for the Future project.
+It has received multiple awards since it was established including the BD Education Architect of the Year 2016, the prestigious BD Architect of the Year Gold Award 2016, and the BD Education Architect of the Year 2018.

 Alongside Brian and Simon, Richard oversees the design direction of projects and he has delivered a number of award winning and shortlisted projects for Cottrell and Vermeulen.
 These include Lyndhurst Primary School, Sacred Heart School and Broadway School – Building Schools for the Future programme, Westborough Primary School Zero-Carbon exemplar project and Royal London Hospital Children’s Play Space.